klenioaraujo/Reformulating-Transformers-for-LLMs/README.md

-# Reformulating Transformers for LLMs: ΨQRH Framework
+# Reformulating Transformers for LLMs: ΨQRH AI

 **A Quaternionic-Harmonic AI with Empirical Validation**

 ## Abstract

-We propose a novel transformer architecture for Large Language Models (LLMs) that integrates the **Quaternionic Recursive Harmonic Wavefunction (ΨQRH)** framework to address computational inefficiency and physical grounding limitations.
+We propose a novel transformer architecture for Large Language Models (LLMs) that integrates the **Quaternionic Recursive Harmonic Wavefunction (ΨQRH)** AI to address computational inefficiency and physical grounding limitations.
 Our approach replaces standard self-attention and feed-forward layers with spectrally regularized, quaternion-based operations, validated through extensive numerical experiments.

 **Key Achievements:**
 - **25% memory reduction** compared to standard transformers